gitfrid/CzechFOI-DRATE/README.md

 Impact of Dose Assignment Strategy on bias correction and Estimated Mortality Risk

 Objective
-To assess how different vaccine dose assignment strategies affect estimated hazard ratios (HRs) for mortality.
+To assess how different vaccine dose assignment strategies affect estimated hazard ratios (HRs) for mortality and test bias correction.

 Methods
 Time-varying Cox regression was used to compare mortality risk between vaccinated and unvaccinated individuals under three scenarios: